List of Chicago Med characters: Dr. Connor Rhodes

 He was in a relationship with attending surgeon Dr. Samantha "Sam" Zanetti but they break up in the episode "Saint" when she takes a job at Johns Hopkins in Baltimore.
 In season 2 he meets epidemiologist Dr. Robin Charles at the hospital cafeteria and they become friends, although it initially caused some awkwardness once he found out that she was Dr. Daniel Charles' daughter.
 They began cohabiting in the episode "Win Loss".
 Robin develops health problems that cause difficulties in their relationship; she begins behaving erratically, and it's discovered that she has a brain tumor.
 The tumor is successfully removed, but the relationship remains strained throughout her recovery.
-In the episode "Ties That Bind", Robin broke up with Rhodes by leaving a letter on the table for him to read.
+In the episode "Ties That Bind", Robin breaks up with Rhodes by leaving a letter on the table for him to read.
 He confronted Dr. Charles on the break up and vowed that he will find her to make the relationship work; however, Dr. Charles said that Robin had wanted to get treatment for her condition in peace.

 In Season 3, Rhodes often clashes with Dr. Ava Bekker, a doctor from South Africa who Dr. Latham assigned him to work with.
 The two have a "love-hate" relationship due to their different medical opinions and personalities.
 At the end of the episode "Folie à Deux" they are seen kissing one another.
 In “Born This Way”, Rhodes is in the kitchen making breakfast as Ava puts on her clothes (implying that they had a one-night stand).
 Rhodes seems to want to pursue the relationship, but Bekker tells him that it was a one-time thing.
 However, in Season 4 they appear to be giving the relationship a try, although it later falls apart due to Connor's suspicions of Bekker.

-In Season 4, Rhodes is about to leave to take a job at the Mayo Clinic when he is offered the opportunity to run Med's newly-developing hybrid operating room in the hospital's emergency department.
+In Season 4, Rhodes is about to leave to take a job at the Mayo Clinic when he is offered the opportunity to run Med's newly developing hybrid operating room in the hospital's emergency department.
 He decides to take the job at Med, not knowing that the hybrid OR was funded primarily by an anonymous donation from his father, and was solicited by Dr. Bekker.
 When Rhodes learns of the donation, his father suggests that Bekker traded sex with him in exchange for the donation.
 Rhodes breaks up with Bekker and becomes paranoid that she has been deliberately manipulating events to ensure she will remain part of his life, going so far as to accuse her of deliberately exposing herself to HIV and botching his father's heart surgery.
 When the failed operation is revealed to be due to a faulty implant, Connor briefly considers that he may have been wrong; however his father's sudden death by an insulin overdose, and Bekker's subsequent behaviour, leads him to believe that she is the killer.